🚨 Scam Guide · 2026

 San Sebastián Airport & Bilbao-to-Donostia Transfer Overcharge — comic illustration

-only a handful of daily flights from Madrid, Barcelona, and Palma, and no international long-haul direct service.
-The majority of international travelers arrive via Bilbao Airport (BIO) or Biarritz Airport (BIQ, just across the French border).
-The scam hotspot is the Bilbao-to-Donostia transfer, which can be done legitimately by PESA bus for €7–€12 in 80 minutes or licensed taxi for €110–€130, but unscrupulous operators quote €250–€350 and some hotel concierges push 'exclusive partner' transfers at 2–3x the legitimate rate.
+San Sebastián (Donostia) has only a small regional airport (EAS) with a handful of daily flights from Madrid, Barcelona, and Palma and no international long-haul direct service.
+The majority of international travelers arrive via Bilbao Airport (BIO, 100 km west) or Biarritz Airport (BIQ, just across the French border).
+The Bilbao-Donostia transfer is the most consistent scam hotspot for this itinerary, with two legitimate routes (PESA bus and licensed taxi) anchoring real prices and three trap routes inflating from there.

 Red Flags